makrai/notes/lotfian19-msp-podcast.md

 * we propose a novel approach to effectively build a large, naturalistic emotional database with balanced emotional content, reduced cost and reduced manual labor
-  * relies on existing spontaneous recordings obtained from audio-sharing websites
+  * relies on existing spontaneous recordings obtained from audio-sharing sites
   * combines machine learning algorithms to retrieve recordings conveying balanced emotional content with a cost effective annotation process using crowdsourcing, which make it possible to build a large scale speech emo db